-It wasn’t about guilt or innocence; that wasn’t his job.
-He understood that an innocent person could be calm or angry, and a guilty one genuinely tormented by what they’d done, or the consequences they’d face if convicted.
+It wasn’t about guilt or innocence.
+That wasn’t his job.
+He understood that an innocent person could be calm or angry or filled with nervous laughter, and that a guilty one could be genuinely tormented by what they’d done, or the consequences they’d face if convicted.
 His job was simply to get to the truth.

 Sometimes that meant bullying someone, whether calm or in tears, until something useful shook loose.
-Innocent people can still have plenty to hide, or be protecting the guilty, or have useful knowledge without even knowing it.
+Innocent people can still hide data to try to protect the guilty, or have useful knowledge without even knowing it.
 Other times it meant acting friendly, understanding, sympathetic.
-It’s not hard; he’s never had trouble pitying even the worst offenders.
+It’s not hard.
+He’s never had trouble pitying even the worst offenders.
 Sometimes especially the worst ones… how fucked up must it be, to live in the kind of brain that could do such things?
-In those cases, the “Good Cop” routine is a mercy of sorts… the last friendly face and sympathetic ear such people are likely to ever have outside of prison.
+In those cases, the “Good Cop” routine is a mercy of sort; the last friendly face and sympathetic ear such people are likely to ever have outside of prison.